 A Note on Shredding CDs

 Many modern shredders can accept data CDs, which is quite useful for those people who use this type of data storage.
 Most models run CDs through their standard shredding apparatus, meaning cross-cut models produce rectangular CD shreds and micro-cut models make shiny CD confetti.
 Some models have a dedicated slot and blades that cut the CD into three large pieces, such as the Bonsaii DocShred C156-C Micro-Cut.
-Cutting a CD in this way makes it impossible to read in a drive, which is plenty good enough for 99.9% of the time.
+Cutting a CD in this way makes it next to impossible to read in a drive, which is plenty good enough for 99.9% of the time.
 However, the only data that is technically destroyed when you cut a CD that way is the data that was physically stored along the area that was cut.
 Data stored on the remainder of the CD can be reconstructed with a microscope and some sweat equity by a person who knows how to do it.
-If you work with very sensitive information that is stored on CDs and is valuable enough to warrant the time and effort to retrieve it, you will be better served with a cross or micro cut model, rather than one that only shreds CDs into a few pieces.
+If you work with very sensitive information stored on CDs and is valuable enough to warrant the time and effort to retrieve it, you will be better served with a cross or micro-cut model, rather than one that only shreds CDs into a few pieces.

 Bin Styles and Full Indicators

 Every Shredder includes a bin to catch all the shredded material.
-These bins come in two styles: a drawer style that can be pulled out without moving the shredding unit, and a simple bucket style that the shredding unit rests on top of, meaning the shredding unit must be lifted off to access and empty the bin.
+These bins come in two styles: a drawer-style that can be pulled out without moving the shredding unit and a simple bucket style that the shredding unit rests on top of, meaning the shredding unit must be lifted off to access and empty the bin.

 Shred Cycles and Cool Down Periods

 Every shredder has an advertised maximum continuous run time and a corresponding cool time before it will be ready to run again.
 We ran all of the tested models continuously for 15 minutes, which would be a massive shredding session for the average consumer.
 None of them overheated.
-Thus any of these models will be able to handle the workload of the normal individual, home office or small office.
+Thus any of these models will be able to handle the workload of the normal individual, home office, or small office.
 If you do shred a lot and are worried about overheating, apply some Fellowes Powershred Performance Shredder Oil periodically to your shredding blades to reduce friction and keep things running coolly and smoothly.
-If you are in a large office that consistently shreds a large volume of documents, you will need to get a more expensive, industrial shredder or subscribe to a shredding service (see below).
+If you are in a large office that consistently shreds a large volume of documents, you will need to get a more expensive industrial shredder or subscribe to a shredding service (see below).